wbolster/plyvel/doc/tutorial.rst

 This tutorial gives an overview of Plyvel.
-It covers opening and closing databases, storing and retrieving data, working with write batches, using snapshots, and iterating over your data.
+It covers opening and closing databases, storing and retrieving data, working with write batches, using snapshots, iterating over your data, and implementing custom comparators.

 Note: this tutorial assumes basic familiarity with LevelDB; visit the `LevelDB homepage`_ for more information about its features and design.